NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 		- The application warns you when the spawnset you're creating might cause Devil Daggers to become unstable, for instance when the end loop is very short, or when you're spawning the player in the void.
 This also includes the new discovery of the {25, 27} tile, which causes Devil Daggers to glitch whenever its height is put to a value greater than 0.4973333.
 		- The application warns you when the path to the survival file in the user settings is incorrect, or when the file could not be parsed.
 	- Added more settings:
-		- Prevent the player from spawning in the void.
+		- Prevent the player from spawning in the void by making sure the spawn tile always has a height.
 		- Prevent tile {25, 27} from going outside of its safe range.
 	- The application now uses logging, so whenever it crashes you can open the log to see what went wrong.
 	- The application is now dependent on [DevilDaggersCore](https://bitbucket.org/NoahStolk/devildaggerscore/src/master/), which is a .NET Standard class library used to share code between various Devil Daggers related applications.